fonnesbeck/git_tutorial/git.md

 ![The Conflicting Changes](images/conflict.png)

-^Git detects that the changes made in one copy overlap with those made in the other and stops us from trampling on our previous work.
+^Git detects that the changes made in one copy overlap with those made in the other.
-What we have to do is pull the changes from GitHub,merge them into the copy we're currently working in, and then push that.
+We have to pull the changes from GitHub, merge them into the copy we're currently working in, and then push that.

 ---